 - physical sickness.

-This means that if you suffer from emotional distress (with no physical injury), your damage award could be taxable under the law.
+This means that if you suffer from emotional distress (with no physical injury), your damage award could be taxed.

 Note, though, that the cap does not apply in cases in which a healthcare provider recklessly or intentionally injured or abused you.